 About the Hymnal

-In the decades that have passed since the Second Vatican Council there has been much experimentation in liturgical music, as well as the advancement of various political and ideological agendas.
-The St. Michael Hymnal aspires first and foremost to be faithful to that original vision of sacred music presented by the Second Vatican Council.
+In the decades following the Second Vatican Council and the vision presented in its documents, there was much experimentation in liturgical music, as well as the advancement of various political and ideological agendas.
+The St. Michael Hymnal has aspired first and foremost to be faithful to that original vision of sacred music presented by the Council.

-The St. Michael Hymnal was the result of this initial desire to promote the musical treasures of the Church’s tradition and to maintain unadulterated language in traditional hymns.
-The hymnal is unique among most contemporary hymnals precisely because of its concern for authentic texts and its particular promotion of Gregorian chant.
+The first edition of the St. Michael Hymnal was the result of this initial desire to promote the musical treasures of the Church’s tradition and to maintain the traditional language of the hymns.
+The hymnal was unique among contemporary hymnals precisely because of its concern for traditional texts and its promotion of Gregorian chant.

-At the same time, the hymnal stands out among the smaller collection of more traditional hymnals because of its realistic assessment of the present state of liturgical music and its prudential judgment of how to address this situation.
-Fundamentally, the St. Michael Hymnal is predicated on the belief that what is most useful at the present time is a hymnal which provides for taking a decisive step forward, rather than one which prematurely tries to achieve the final goal.
+At the same time, the hymnal stood out among the small collection of more traditional hymnals because of its realistic assessment of the current state of liturgical music and its prudential judgment of how to address this situation.
+Fundamentally, the St. Michael Hymnal was predicated on the belief that what is most useful is a hymnal which provides for taking a decisive step forward, rather than one which prematurely tries to achieve the final goal.

-The third edition of the St. Michael Hymnal proved to be very successful in providing hundreds of parishes throughout the country with a middle ground between the political ideologies of contemporary hymnals and the unhelpful extremism of some of the more traditional hymnals.
-For over a decade now, pastors and musicians alike have rejoiced in the unique collection of “old and new” offered by the St. Michael Hymnal.
+Each edition of the St. Michael Hymnal proved to be more successful in providing hundreds of parishes throughout the country with a middle ground between the political ideologies of contemporary hymnals and the unhelpful extremism of some of the more traditional hymnals.
+For over two decades now, pastors and musicians alike have rejoiced in the unique collection of “old and new” offered by the St. Michael Hymnal.
 This hymnal has indeed made it possible for many parishes to gradually move forward and embrace more deeply the Church’s vision of the sacred liturgy.

-After the decisive direction set by Pope Emeritus Benedict XVI, along with the implementation of a new translation of the Roman Missal, the St. Michael Hymnal happily moved forward in producing a new fourth edition of an already well-loved hymnal.
+After the decisive direction set by Pope Emeritus Benedict XVI, along with the implementation of a new translation of the Roman Missal a decade ago, the St. Michael Hymnal was happy to produce a new fourth edition of an already well-loved hymnal.

-The fourth edition of the hymnal contains more Latin Gregorian chant mass settings, many new and beautiful settings of the Mass in English, as well as an even better selection of the classic, traditional hymnody that is treasured by parishes across the country.
-In addition to hymnody, the new edition contains a complete collection of Entrance Antiphons for Sunday Mass.
+The fourth edition of the hymnal contained more Latin Gregorian chant mass settings, several new settings of the Mass in English, a collection of Entrance Chants, and an improved selection of the classic, traditional hymnody that is treasured by parishes across the country.